New from Seeds of Hope Books

 Read Reviews

-Marcia Hayes, Executive Director, Depression and Bipolar Support Alliance (DBSA) – Oklahoma.
+Marcia Hayes, Past Executive Director, Depression and Bipolar Support Alliance (DBSA) ’ Oklahoma.

 "What an amazing resource for young people, families, and professionals!
 It should be on the shelf of every mental health professional who works with families.
 This easy-to-read, experiential book provides an excellent toolbox for young people and will help to improve the quality of their lives."

-Teresa Peden, MPH, MAMFT, Executive Director, National Alliance on Mental Illness (NAMI), Oklahoma.
+Teresa Peden, MPH, MAMFT, Associate Director of LifeCare Ministries at Crossings Church; Former Executive Director, National Alliance on Mental Illness (NAMI), Oklahoma.

 "This book fills a void that has been long neglected in child psychology.
 Finally, a book designed specifically for teenagers with parents who have a mental illness.
 This fabulous resource provides a reader-friendly text that helps adolescents understand what is happening to their parents, and more importantly, gives them HOPE and strategies to understand their own complicated feelings.
 You can be sure that I will be recommending this book to my patients."